SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/01-Problem.md

 # DwarfRepository

-The dwarf repository is a repository for the dwarfs working at Santa's Workshop.
+**DwarfRepository** is a repository for the dwarfs working at Santa's workshop.

 ## Data